kamialie/education/README.md

 not (terminates randomly).
 Thus, if pods aren't managed by replication controller, they won't be restarted.

+GKE auto-scalar adds a node when scheduler can not schedule a pod due to resource constraints.

 Scale cluster using `gcloud` command:
 ```shell
 > gcloud container clusters resize [PROJECT_NAME]	--node-pool [NODE_POOL_NAME] \